Jekhejd/BookShow_BackendApp/README.md

 * Hibernate
 * MySQL WorkBench

-## Contact
-For questions, feedback, or support, please contact the project owner at kemshettymadhav@gmail.com.

 ## Conclusion
 This ONLINE-MOVIE-TICKETING-APPLCIATION provides a strong backend infrastructre to do CRUD operations and managing the database.